Find out more about our Root Beer Run on May 13, 2018!

-Since 1977, People for Parks has identified and funded over $2 million dollars of special projects and events that improve Minneapolis and its parks.
+Since 1977, People for Parks has identified and funded over $2.5 million dollars of special projects and programs that improve Minneapolis and its parks.
 People for Parks is an independent, non-profit group whose decisions are not influenced by politics or special interests.
-With over 2000 members, and led by an active board of directors, People for Parks continues its growth and mission.
+Led by an active board of directors, People for Parks continues its growth and mission.
 We invite your ideas for improving Minneapolis and its park system.
-Painting a building.
-Planting flowers and trees in your local park.
-Organizing a music event.
-Sharing your ideas, time and talents.

 Below: A 90 second video about People for Parks created by students from The Art Institutes International Minnesota.
 Thank you Tony, Derek, Dustin, Mandi and teacher Barb!

 “Operation, upkeep and maintenance funds obtained through general taxation are insufficient and can never be sufficient to meet in full the public demands for park and recreation service.
 The general taxpayer does his full share in providing the grounds, equipment, and facilities for the general service of the park system.
 There are, however, special accommodations, facilities, and services provided which are made use of by a comparatively small percentage of the total population, as well as by thousands of non-residents.
 These people should be, and most likely the majority are, willing to contribute through reasonable fees the necessary funds to provide such special accommodations, services, and facilities.” ~ Theodore Wirth, 1945

 Tax dollars are not nearly enough to maintain and improve our world class park system.

 People for Parks.

 Give a unique gift to the people and parks you love with a personalized bench or paver!

 Pavers and benches at Lake Harriet are sold year round.
 Visit the Gifts & Memorials page to learn more.